Updated on February 24, 2023

 In this article, we will explore the key differences between Joint Tenancy and Tenancy in Common, and help you determine which option is best suited for your specific situation.

-Firstly, Lets start with the basic definitions,
+Firstly, Let’s start with the basic definitions:

 The two most common ways to jointly own property with one or more persons in California are joint tenancy and tenancy in common California law.
 The default method of co-ownership is actually tenancy in common California.
 In other words, unless the deed specifically states the method of co-ownership, the co-owners will hold title as tenants in common California.
 Accordingly, it is important to specify the method of co-ownership in the deed, especially if the co-owners do not want to own the property as tenants in common.
+(Click here to read about the differences between deed and title)

 A few of the similarities and differences between these two methods of co-ownership are explained below.